1. Choose a runtime

 2. Add content and web tools

 To perform data science with notebooks, you need content.
-Browse your layers and web tools to add them to your notebook.
+Browse your feature layers, imagery layers, and web tools to add them to your notebook.
 Use content from your organization, ArcGIS Online, or ArcGIS Living Atlas of the World.
 You can also upload content to the workspace and download content from the workspace to your machine.

 3. Perform analysis